ruankie/azure-openai-play/README.md

 3. [Create a resource and deploy a model using Azure OpenAI](https://learn.microsoft.com/en-us/azure/cognitive-services/openai/how-to/create-resource?pivots=web-portal)

 ## Usage

+> Note: Whe using notebooks, make sure you activate the correct poetry environment.
+You can set your Python kernel to the value that gets returned when you run `poetry run which python`.

-2. Browse the example notebooks in `notebooks/`
+1. Browse the example notebooks in `notebooks/`

 ## Useful Resources
 - https://azure.microsoft.com/en-us/pricing/details/cognitive-services/openai-service/